PatrickF1/fzf.fish/README.md

 set --universal --export FZF_DEFAULT_OPTS --height 50% --margin 1
 ```

-Alternatively, you can override it in your `config.fish` by adding in something like this:
+Alternatively, you can override it in your `config.fish`:

 ```fish
 set --export FZF_DEFAULT_OPTS --height 50% --margin 1